San Michele di Ganzaria

-San Michele di Ganzaria (Sicilian: San Micheli di Ganzarìa Shën Mikelli) is a comune (municipality) in the Metropolitan City of Catania in the Italian region Sicily, located about 130 km southeast of Palermo and about 60 km southwest of Catania.
+San Michele di Ganzaria (San Micheli di Ganzarìa; Shën Mikelli) is a comune (municipality) in the Metropolitan City of Catania in the Italian region Sicily, located about 130 km southeast of Palermo and about 60 km southwest of Catania.
 The town was settled and historically inhabited by the Arbëreshë community.

 San Michele di Ganzaria borders the following municipalities: Caltagirone, Mazzarino, Piazza Armerina, San Cono.
+The painter and artist, Rosetta Lavatura was born in the comune in 1944.